 The government does not want such labeling to be used as a sales gimmick, or to build on the negative attitude towards GM foods in China.

-The Ministry of Agriculture, therefore, has drawn up a list of GMOs that are allowed to be sold in China, but at the same time must be clearly labeled when used.
+The Ministry of Agriculture, therefore, has drawn up a list of GMOs that are allowed to be sold in China, but at the same time must be clearly labeled.

 So far, these include: